 These changes are restored after the rebase completes and if possible

 the stash is removed.
 If the stash does not apply cleanly, then the

 stash is not removed.
 In case something goes wrong when resolving

 the conflicts, this allows you to start over.

 Even though one of the actions is dedicated to interactive rebases,

-used to turn one of the other, non-interactive rebase variants into an
+can be used to turn one of the other, non-interactive rebase variants

 For example if you want to clean up a feature branch and at the same

 time rebase it onto